 - When the color of the skin turns dark or blue

 - When the child refuses to eat or drink anything

 - When any of the nostrils is completely blocked

 How to Stop Wheezing in Elderly?

-People who wheeze should always focus on long term relief, not short term remedies.
-For instance, COPD, asthma, and other chronic respiratory diseases need long term treatments and solutions to get rid of wheezing.
+People who wheeze should always focus on long-term relief, not short-term remedies.
+For instance, COPD, asthma, and other chronic respiratory diseases need long-term treatments and solutions to get rid of wheezing.
 When the underlying condition is not addressed, wheezing cannot be stopped.
 If you don’t treat asthma but wheezing, you will subsequently suffer from wheezing in the near future, again and again.
-Don’t take any medicines or discontinue medicines without consent of your doctor in case of chronic conditions associated with wheezing.
+Don’t take any medicines or discontinue medicines without the consent of your doctor in case of chronic conditions associated with wheezing.